DevExpress/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleted.md

 Model data.
 Available only if you use Knockout.

 ---
 Note that the **itemDeleted** event is raised only if an item is deleted using the appropriate method of the UI component or end-user interaction.
-If you delete an item from an observable array passed to the **dataSource** or **items** option, the UI component entirely reloads the items array without raising the **itemDeleted** and **itemDeleting** events.
+If you delete an item from an observable array passed to the **dataSource** or **items** property, the UI component entirely reloads the items array without raising the **itemDeleted** and **itemDeleting** events.